 “A price ending in a nine might signal that you’re getting a deal, whereas a round price might imply prestige,” Morwitz says.
 “Or consider the difference between a diner menu with many pages as opposed to a more upscale restaurant that might have a smaller number of items.
 Numbers carry a lot of these associations as well.”

 Morwitz says that future research on the customer journey will likely examine in greater detail how numbers affect people before a purchase and how consumers feel afterward.

 “Let’s say you bought a $99 hotel room online, but after all the fees it came to $150,” Morwitz says.
 “But later on, when someone asks you about it, do you say it was a bad deal at $150, or do you say it was a good deal based on the $99 figure?”

 “It’s a question of how you represent it and how you feel about it,” Morwitz says.
 “We like to feel like we’re good consumers who make good decisions.”

 About the researcher

-Vicki Morwitz is a Professor of Marketing at Columbia University's Graduate School of Business.
-Professor Morwitz earned a B.S in applied mathematics...Read more.
+Vicki Morwitz is the Bruce Greenwald Professor of Business and Professor of Marketing at Columbia University's Graduate School of Business.
+Professor Morwitz earned...Read more.